Who Am I when Stripped of Others' Labels?: a Poem

 after all masks and fig leaves are torn.

-With all empty calendars with nothing to show
+With all those calendars so little to show

 and just left with enigma of being born.